Finkie0-0/printf-o/README.md

 ## char_functions.c - contains the functions that perform operations to write to stdout.
 ## get_char_functions.c - selects the correct character to perform the required write to stdout operation.
 ## converters.c - contains functions that converts characters or digits to different formats.
+## hexa_functions.c - contains functions that perform operations to write to stdout.